tum-pbs/pbdl-book/README.md

 # What's new?

-* For readers familiar with v0.1 of this text, the brand new chapter on improved learning methods for physics problems is highly recommended: starting with https://www.physicsbaseddeeplearning.org/physgrad.html
+* For readers familiar with v0.1 of this text, the [extended section on differentiable physics training](http://physicsbaseddeeplearning.org/diffphys-examples.html)  and the brand new chapter on [improved learning methods for physics problems](http://physicsbaseddeeplearning.org/diffphys-examples.html) are highly recommended starting points.

 # Teasers